Generate Ground Control Points

 Template Size

-Available when Uniform is selected in Point Distribution Mode.
+Available after selecting Uniform in Point Distribution Mode.

 Sets the interval size between seed points.
-The range is [1,256], and the default is 40, with the unit being px.
-A larger template size results in more reliable search points but requires more time.
+The value range is [1,256], the default is 40, and the unit is px.
+A larger template leads to more reliable searched points but longer processing time.

 Integer